-Tip 1 Use the display not the viewfinder!
+Tip 1 Use the display not the viewfinder to improve battery life!

 Even though the back display of your camera is much bigger than the display in your electronic viewfinder, it needs much less energy.
 This sounds weird but is logical.
 The viewfinder has much more pixel and as switching pixels needs energy the viewfinder needs more energy.
 Besides, the refresh rate of the viewfinder is much higher than the one at the back display.
 This needs also more energy.